pierotofy/pierotofy/README.md

 ## Hi! 👋

-Hi!
 I’m the creator of [WebODM](https://github.com/OpenDroneMap/WebODM), [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) and co-founder of [OpenDroneMap](https://github.com/OpenDroneMap).
 I earn a living working independently on open source software full time.

 I specialize in geospatial and drone software development, with a focus on computer vision and AI.